open-resources/dash_curriculum/_sources/part2/chapter7.md

 # Chapter 7: Wrangling Data

 ## What you will learn
 `Data wrangling` is the processing of `raw` data into a useable form.
-In this chapter we will explore data cleaning and filtering techniques to produce data useable in our dashbords.
+In this chapter we will explore data cleaning and filtering techniques to produce data that is useable in our dashbords.

-## Exploring Data
+## 7.1 Exploring Data
-Let's start by exploring the data.
-We'll learn about several different `Pandas` functions to explore the data.
+One of the most effective ways of exploring a data set is by using the pandas library.
+Pandas is an open source data analysis and manipulation tool, written in Python.
+Before you start, remember to `pip install pandas` in the terminal if you haven't done so yet.
+Now, let's learn a few common pandas functions for data exploration.

 ### Head
-Commonly, after we  import the data we'll use the [head](https://pandas.pydata.org/docs/reference/api/pandas.DataFrame.head.html) command to see the top 5 rows of data:
+Commonly, after the data is imported, you would use the [head](https://pandas.pydata.org/docs/reference/api/pandas.DataFrame.head.html) command to see the top 5 rows of data:
 ```python
 import pandas as pd